lightbend/kafka-with-akka-streams-kafka-streams-tutorial/README.md

 Each of the following directories is used to create a service executable.
 Each is also is defined as a nested SBT project:

-* `client` - Data and model loader used to run either the Akka Streams or Kafka Streams applications.
+* `client` - Data and model loader used to with both the Akka Streams and Kafka Streams applications.
 This process has to be started first to ensure that the Kafka embedded server is running and the topics are created.
-* `akkaStreamsCustomStage` - Akka Streams implementation of model serving using a custom stage.
+* `akkaStreamsModelServer` - Akka Streams implementation of model serving using a combination of _Akka Streams_ and _Akka Actors_.
+The implementation demonstrates two implementation options for model serving (i.e., scoring data) in the stream:
-* `akkaActorsPersistent` - Akka Actors and Akka Streams implementation of model serving that also provides state persistence to disk.
-This supports a production requirement to allow a failed service to be restarted from where it left off and it supports distributed scalability when using Akka cluster.
+    1. Send messages to model-serving Akka Actors (`ActorModelServerProcessor`)
+    1. Use a custom Akka Streams _Stage_ to incorporate model serving (`CustomStageModelServerProcessor`)
-* `kafkaStreamsModelServerInMemoryStore` - Kafka Streams implementation of model serving using the [Processor Topology](https://kafka.apache.org/10/documentation/streams/developer-guide#streams_processor_topology) API and in-memory storage.
-You'll see the package name "naive", because there is no durability if the state is stored only in memory.
+* `kafkaStreamsModelServer` - Kafka Streams implementation of model serving using two approaches for defining the stream and three approaches for persisting state.
+Rather than implement all six combinations, we provide three:
+    1. An in-memory state store (not very durable...).
+This example uses the Kafka Streams [Processor Topology](https://kafka.apache.org/10/documentation/streams/developer-guide#streams_processor_topology) API (`MemoryStoreStreamBuilder`)
-* `kafkaStreamsModelServerKVStore` - Kafka Streams implementation of model serving using a key-value store provided by Kafka Streams and the Kafka Streams [DSL](https://kafka.apache.org/10/documentation/streams/developer-guide#streams_dsl).
+    2. A "standard" store, which is the key-value store provided by Kafka Streams.
+This example uses the Kafka Streams [DSL](https://kafka.apache.org/10/documentation/streams/developer-guide#streams_dsl) (`StandardStoreStreamBuilder`)
-* `kafkaStreamsModelServerCustomStore` - Kafka Streams implementation of model serving using a custom store and the Kafka Streams [DSL](https://kafka.apache.org/10/documentation/streams/developer-guide#streams_dsl).
+    3. A "custom" store, showing how to write your own.
+This example also uses the Kafka Streams [DSL](https://kafka.apache.org/10/documentation/streams/developer-guide#streams_dsl) (`CustomStoreStreamBuilder`)

-The following directories provide shared code.
-They are also nested SBT projects:
+In addition the following directories (and SBT subprojects) provide shared code:

 * `configuration` - Shared configuration settings.
 * `model` - Implementation of [TensorFlow](https://www.tensorflow.org/) and [PMML](https://en.wikipedia.org/wiki/Predictive_Model_Markup_Language) models.
 * `protobufs` - [Google Protocol Buffers](https://github.com/google/protobuf) representation of both models and data.

-You can see the list of SBT projects using the `sbt projects` command.
-Note that the top level project, in the root directory, is called `akkaKafkaTutorial` and the SBT prompt is defined to be `sbt:akkaKafkaTutorial> `.
+You can see the list of SBT projects using the `sbt projects` command or the _SBT Tool_ window in IntelliJ.
+Note that the top level project, corresponding to the root directory, is called `akkaKafkaTutorial` and the SBT prompt is defined to be `sbt:akkaKafkaTutorial>`.

 Finally, these directories provide other resources:

-* `data` - Some data files for running the applications.
+* `data` - Some data files for running the applications
-* `images` - Diagrams used for this document.
+* `images` - Diagrams used for this document
+* `presentation` - The tutorial slide deck (Keynote and PDF)
+* `project` - Used by SBT

 We provide Java and Scala implementations for all the examples, although we prefer [Scala](http://www.scala-lang.org/) for its expressiveness and concision.
 Because the same names are often used in both the Scala and Java implementations, we use the package naming convention `com.lightbend.scala` for (almost) all Scala code and `com.lightbend.java` for (almost) all Java code.
 An exception is the code generated in the `protobufs` directory, where no `scala` or `java` package names are used.
 If you're new to Scala, this naming scheme is our convention; it's not commonly used in projects.